 The positive ions emitted by television and other electronics is said to drain your body’s energy.
 Rid yourself of the bedroom television or at least cover it when not in use.

 Feng Shui or not, we all know to clear clutter.
 Clutter reminds us of our unfinished tasks and saps our energy.
-Besides, who wants to look at it anyway?
+Besides, who wants to look at it anyway – especially after new home moving and storage?